 Luckily, with the rise of robo advisors, it’s easier than ever to build a diversified, balanced portfolio that works with where you’re at.
 A robo advisor can help you build a portfolio that matches your risk tolerance.
 By answering a few simple questions about your age, financial goals, and risk tolerance, a robo advisor like Wealthsimple will build a portfolio of low-cost ETFs.

-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.

 5. It Allows Chart Your Future